Graduation (album): Background

 West made a conscious decision to abstain from the widespread recording practice of excessive rap albums saturated with skits and filler like in his prior two albums, feeling that they weakened the album experience, and instead filled Graduation with significantly fewer tracks — in this case 13 (or 14 on the digital version), which would continue with the rest of his other albums such as My Beautiful Dark Twisted Fantasy and Yeezus.
-He also chose to scale back on the guest appearances, limiting himself to just one single guest rap verse on the entire studio album.
 West cites the rock bands The Killers, Keane, Modest Mouse, and indie-pop singer-songwriter Feist for being among his favorite musicians and having considerably profound influence on the sound of Graduation.
 Due largely to these factors and the inclusion of layered electronic synthesizers, West believed that his record took hip-hop in a different direction.
 He also acknowledged that the differences did not in and of themselves make Graduation a good album; however, he felt it was an accurate representation of the music he was listening to and inspired by at that time.

 Singer Chris Brown intended to name his second studio album Graduation, which was set to be released in 2007.
 However, after discovering that Kanye West planned to use the same title for his third studio album, Brown respected West's decision and changed his album's title to Exclusive.